 A mosquito net is an essential.
 We will provide you with a list of things to take upon booking and update you shortly before travel if the project recommends volunteers bring anything out with them.
 Clothes-wise, because volunteers live at the school, conservative clothes are essential whilst at the school, trousers or a long skirt ideal.
 Most female volunteers find Indian-style hareem pants (available from Primark stores in the UK for £5) practical.
 Many female volunteers buy saris after arrival to use whilst teaching to experience the culture and fit in with the local teachers!

 How can I keep in touch with home?

 Internet can be accessed in the local town, volunteers often pop into town on a daily basis for meals.

 We are always happy to answer any questions you may have.
 We pride ourselves in the vast knowledge of our projects and are always willing to share.
-Give us a call for a quick chat on 01603 280702 or email us contact[at]originalvolunteers.co.uk to get the help you need!
+Email us contact[at]originalvolunteers.co.uk to get the help you need!

 Teaching assistant celebrates landmark birthday by volunteering at a community project in India.
 A Teaching assistant from London decided to celebrate her 50th birthday by volunteering at a Community project in India during the Monsoon season.
 Chandrika Patel decided not to tell friends and family until just bef...

 Simon's visit to the India project I volunteered in India for 2 weeks in July.
 I didn't want to commit to volunteering for longer as it was my first time and I wanted to leave a couple of weeks for travel afterwards.
 Looking back I wish I'd stayed for longer.
 After 2 weeks, I was only just getting the to know the fami...

 Names of staff involved in your programme: Bala Murali What members of staff do you remember the most and why?
 Bala – project coordinator and Buna – school principal both made us feel very welcome and were very often on site to give assist...Read More